 Private Well Construction Permits and other types of drilling -

 Geotechnical Investigation Boreholes - Iowa DNR private well construction permits are not required for borings that are installed only to study the soil structure - like those used as part of a geotechnical investigation required to design and place foundations or footings for buildings or other structures.
 A well construction permit and Iowa DNR Well Contractor Certification is required if your geotechnical investigation includes placing a well casing or screen in a borehole to monitor or collect groundwater samples.
 Any investigation boreholes that are positioned in areas that will not be immediately excavated must be properly plugged with bentonite products or neat cement.

-Geoprobe® Style Boreholes - Iowa DNR private well construction permits are not required for Geoprobe® style boreholes when temporary or permanent well casing is not required.
+Geoprobe® Style Boreholes - Iowa DNR private well construction permits are not required for Geoprobe® style boreholes when temporary or permanent well casing is not installed in the borehole.
 Example, when sampling of groundwater through the probe tip without using any casing.
 If your boring(s) will place any casing in the ground, you need to obtain well construction permits before any probe work is started and have a Iowa DNR Certified Well Contractor on-site during the installation.
 All probe holes must be properly plugged with bentonite products or neat cement as soon as the sampling work is completed.